supervisely-ecosystem/add-tag-to-pcd-ep-objects/README.md

 project_tag_metas = PROJECT_META.tag_metas
 ```

-### **Create new TagMeta**
+### **Create new tag metadata**

-To create a new Tag, you need to first define a TagMeta.
-This includes specifying the Tag name, type, the objects to which it can be added, and the possible values.
-This base information will be used to create the actual Tags.
+To create a new tag, you need to first define a tag metadata.
+This includes specifying the tag name, type, the objects to which it can be added, and the possible values.
+This base information will be used to create the actual tags.

 ```python
 new_tag_meta = sly.TagMeta(